Information for patients

 Your operation will be performed as day case surgery.
 This means you will be able to go home the same day.
 However, you must have a responsible adult to take you home and stay with you for the first 48 hours.

 Your operation will be carried out under local anaesthetic.
 Injections are given around your ankle or behind your knee to numb the skin and deeper nerves.
-You will be awake during the operation but will not be able to see your operation or feel any pain.

 The operation takes about 1 hour, although you should expect to be in the clinic for around 3 hours.
 This is to allow time before your operation to give you your local anaesthetic and time after your operation, to allow you to rest and recover before going home.